 Since the submission of the 2016 Follow-Up Report, College of Alameda has continued to focus on developing and improving student success for online and hybrid students.
-The College implemented online tutoring, offering just-in-time tutoring for online and hybrid students.
+The College implemented online tutoring offering just-in-time tutoring for online and hybrid students.
 The College completed work to accomplish this AIP as part of our work in resolving College Recommendation 3.
 After a follow-up site visit in November 2016, the Commission found all deficiencies related to these recommendation satisfied.
 Continued actions taken since November 2016 are identified below.

-- Ongoing college discussion, i.e., Academic Senate's Distance Education Committee, Academic Senate Meeting, April 27, 2017 - Online Course Accessibility Training, May 2017 - Canvas (DE) Newsletter, May 2017 - Summer 2017 DE Workshop Series - Fall 2017 Convocation (Flex) Day DE Workshop - Fall 2017 College of Alameda Workshop Schedule - Fall 2017 PCCD DE Communications - Fall 2017 CoA DE Communications - Canvas Learning Management System (LMS) implementation Spring 2018-Fall 2018 - Select and Implement an online counseling platform by Fall 2018 - Continuous review of policies/guidelines for faculty training on online teaching and learning techniques
+- Ongoing college discussion, i.e., CoA DE sub -committee, Academic Senate Meetings 2017-2018 - Online Course Accessibility Training, May 2017 - CoA Splash Newsletter, May 2017 - Summer 2017 DE Workshop Series - Fall 2017 Convocation (Flex) Day DE Workshop - Fall 2017 College of Alameda Workshop Schedule - Fall 2017 PCCD DE Communications - Fall 2017 CoA DE Communications - Canvas Learning Management System (LMS) implementation Spring 2018-Fall 2018 - Select and Implement an online counseling platform by Fall 2018 - Continuous review of policies/guidelines for faculty training on online teaching and learning techniques